From Nelsons Kitchen

 2. Prepare the egg wash

 • Choose platters that are large enough to enable you to work comfortably with the steaks.
-In one platter spread dry, finely ground, toasted bread crumbs.
+In one platter spread dry, finely ground, toasted bread crumbs — for best results, toast fresh bread to a blond colour in a 300 C oven until it is very dry, and process to a fine consistency in a food processor.

 • Break the eggs in the other platter, add a large pinch of salt, a small pinch of pepper, the finely chopped parsley, and a tablespoon of water.